How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 My local Industrial Metal Supply cut 10 mounting plates from 0.040" black painted aluminum for about $6 ea, though they are black on one side only and thus look a little nicer if spray painted black on the back.
 I plan to get some custom fabricated enclosures at some point that will be nicely finished with all needed mounting holes pre-drilled and cut.
 These should look great and save easily 1-2 hours of time per node in cutting, drilling, rounding corners, filing edges and painting.

 Clear visibility of the PC, HTs, and radio interface is important.
-Sometimes things happen on AllStar such as disconnects or timeouts and it's nice to be able to look at the node and be able to see the HT LCDs and Tx & Rx LEDs and the LED(s) on the radio interface.
+Sometimes things happen on AllStar such as disconnects or timeouts and it's nice to be able to look at the node and be able to see the HT LCDs & LEDs and the URI LEDs.

 Aluminum or powder-coated steel for the mounting plate and/or enclosure ensures maximum durability and reduced chance of RFI while also not being flammable like most plastic materials.

-The URI200 is a big step in the direction of creating a simple plug & play solution that works as it should without the issues that commonly occur with lesser URIs in high-RFI environments.
-A second step toward simplifying builds would be a simple small product that provided power for the HTs and MiniPC from a 12VDC power input, and a prefabricated mounting plate that the HTs, miniPC, power supply box, and URI200 could quickly attach to.
-Until then it can take a little thought and experimentation to arrange the various pieces in the most space-efficient way.
+The URI150 and URI200 are a big step in the direction of creating a true plug & play solution that works as it should without the issues that commonly occur with other URIs in high-RFI environments.
+The URI150 further simplifies builds by providing power for the HTs and MiniPC from a 12VDC power input.
+I hope to also soon make available a prefabricated mounting plate that the HTs, MiniPC, and URI150 can quickly attach to, but until then it can take a little thought and experimentation to arrange the various pieces in the most space-efficient way.

 Setup Steps